Skip to main content

 When a client requests access to an application, the application does not authenticate the client directly, for instance, by validating the client's login credentials against an internal database.
 Instead, the application uses a Secure Token Service (STS) mechanism that authenticates the client and grants it a security token.

-The metadata and authentication settings of the application relying on STS uses the tokens for validating the users and controlling their access to the specific areas of application.
+The metadata and authentication settings of the application relying on STS uses the tokens for validating the users and controlling their access to the specific areas of the application.

 The token consists of a set of encrypted JSON data records that include multiple elements, to name a few:

-• the identity and group membership of the client (user name, user ID, user role and granted application access);
+• the identity and group membership of the client (user name, user ID, user role, and granted application access);

 • information regarding the lifetime of the token;